matkv/Notes/go/go-basics.md

 In Go, a name is **exported** if it begins with a capital letter.

 When importing a package, we can only refer to its exported names.
 Any "unexported" names are not accessible from outside the package.
+Exported symbols can be sued by other packages, unexported symbols cannot.

 ```go
 func main() {